.JPG)

 from a relatively modest power input and this was certainly achieved

-because all Watkins/Wem amps have a reputation for being 'louder'
+because all Watkins/WEM amps have a reputation for being 'louder'

 than their rated power outputs may suggest.